Surgical Tech vs. Surgical Assistant: Salary, Responsibilities, & More

 They often arrive earlier than the rest of the surgical team, spending the morning gathering and preparing supplies for the day and staying after the last case is completed to clean up and sterilize equipment.

 If you're interested in pursuing this growing profession, check out our online certification program that includes an in-person externship and career support.
+You can also learn more about the pros and cons of a surgical tech career here.

 Surgical Assistant Overview